 After breakfast, Melo cleaned up while his mother and father started to pack everything back into the wagon.
 They had taken out only what they needed last night-dirty clothes to wash in the stream, pots and pans for fixing meals, and gear for cleaning harnesses.
-Melo's sister Pery gathered wagon's left rear wheel.
+Melo's sister Pery gathered the dry laundry from the line and packed it away wagon's left rear wheel.
 "It's not going to take another fifty miles."